 Social networks built from proximity interactions among beetles within a log form non-random structures, and the positions individuals hold within these networks influence male fitness in natural populations (Formica et al. 2012; Formica et al. 2020).
 Specifically, individual connectivity (strength) and individual centrality (betweenness) covary with male mating success, whereas individual cliquishness (local clustering coefficient) rarely influences male fitness (Formica et al. 2012; Formica et al. 2020).
 While we know that individual network position influences individual fitness, we are unable to partition selection into individual and group components of social networks in wild populations.
 This is because wild populations vary widely in size, and emergent social network structure closely covaries with population size (Formica et al. 2020).

 Due to the limitations of field studies, we built experimental populations.
 These experimental populations allowed us to control many variables that naturally differ across wild populations, such as population size, and simultaneously manipulate a key difference across logs in the field, the distribution of fungus resources.
 Our previous analyses document that patterns of fungus distribution alter how beetles use space and interact socially (Costello 2020, Chapters 1 and 2).
-When fungus shelves are clumped together, beetles concentrate their activity around resource clumps, interact more often, and act more cliquey (Costello 2020, Chapters 1 and 2).
+When fungus shelves are clumped together, beetles concentrate their activity around resource clumps, interact more often, and socialize in cliques (Costello 2020, Chapters 1 and 2).
 Fungus distribution, however, does not shape overall social network structure (Costello 2020, Chapter 2).
 As the distribution of fungus shelves affects different social network levels, we expect fungus distribution to likewise influence relative patterns of selection on individual and group social network traits.

 In this study, we used experimental populations of forked fungus beetles to quantify multilevel selection on individual and group network characteristics in both sexes and in different resource distribution environments.
 We estimated multilevel selection on three different pairs of analogous individual and group social network metrics.
 We expected social network measures at both the individual and group levels to influence individual fitness in both sexes and to vary across different fungus distributions.